 5 Healthy Ways to Boost Your Child’s Self-Esteem

-I saw these adorable superhero capes on Two Little Pumpkins Etsy Shop and couldn’t help but think about adventure, imagination and confidence little ones show at such a young age!
+I think back to when my daughter pretended she was a superhero.
+I couldn’t help but think about the adventure, imagination, and confidence little ones show at such a young age!
 Why does that change as children become older?
-Well, because too often these next 5 points are missed.
+Well, because too often, these next 5 points are missed.
 Parents forget the littlest things that boost their self-esteem and set your child up for success in life!

 Spend One on One Time With Each Child

-Spending one on one time with you child helps you as a parent to see their individual personalities and needs.
+Spending one on one time with your child helps you as a parent to see their individual personalities and needs.
 Showing them that you treasure THEM individually adds security.
-Unfortunately, too often, we reserve one on one time for correction instead of for positive bonding.
+Unfortunately, we often reserve one on one time for correction instead of for positive bonding.
 So take a time out for a GOOD reason!
-Think of how special it makes YOU feel when you have one on one time with your spouse or a friend!
+Think of how special it makes YOU feel when you have one-on-one time with your spouse or a friend!
 Children are NO different!

 Provide Your Child With Choices

 If they chose the park, let them know how much fun you had and how great of a choice it was.
-This shows them that they can make good decisions that affect not only them but others as well.
-By their decision, they both himself AND YOU happy!
+This shows them that they can make good decisions that affect not only themselves but others as well.
+By their decision, they make both themselves AND YOU happy!
 Talk about a boost in confidence!

 Never Compare Children